survivejs/webpack-book/manuscript/building_with_webpack/06_hosting_on_github_pages.md

 To make the asset paths work on GitHub Pages, we also need to tweak a webpack setting known as `output.publicPath`.
 Otherwise they will point at root and that won't work unless you are hosting behind a domain root (say `survivejs.com`) directly.

 `publicPath` gives control over the resulting urls you see at *index.html* for instance.
 If you are hosting your assets on a CDN, this would be the place to tweak.
-In this case it's enough to set it to point the GitHub project like this:
+In this case, it's enough to set it to point the GitHub project like this:

 ```javascript
 ...